UBC-Thunderbots/Software/docs/getting-started.md

         - `[--run_diagnostics]` indicates if diagnostics should be loaded as well
       - If FullSystem is running, the robots receive input from the AI
       - If Diagnostics is enabled, the robots can also receive input from Manual controls or XBox controls
-      - Note: If you simply want to run diagnostics, you do not need to specify `--run_blue` or `--run_yellow`
       - This mode allows us to test and debug the robots by setting each robot's input to be either AI, Manual Control or XBox Control
       - Control mode for each robot can be set with each one's drop down menu in the Robot View widget